DoctorWh012/Client-Side-Prediction/README.md

         lastCorrectedFrame = serverSimulationState.currentTick;
     }
 ```
-> I decided to leave the comments in this function as it it a somewhat larger function than the ones we did before, and also the comments do explain the workings of it very well
+> I decided to leave the comments in this function as it it a somewhat a larger function than the ones we did before, and also the comments do explain the workings of it very well
-> I would recommend downloading the demo as most of the code is well commented out and for you to get a feel of how client side prediction should work
+> I would recommend downloading the demo as most of the code is well commented out, and for you to get a feel of how client side prediction should work

 ## 4) Conclusion & Credits
 That's all that there is to client side prediction